arcangelo7/ansible-omarchy-arcangelo/README.md

 Modular Ansible configuration to manage Omarchy installation and configuration on Arch Linux with my personal preferences.

+## Supported version

+**This playbook is tested and guaranteed to work with Omarchy 3.1.0**

+It may work with other versions but compatibility is not guaranteed.
+If you're using a different version, configurations (especially keybindings) might need adjustments.

 ## Prerequisites

 Install Ansible if not already present: